Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

 ```

 We first call `vkDeviceWaitIdle`, because just like in the last chapter, we
 shouldn't touch resources that may still be in use.
-Obviously, the first thing
+Obviously, we'll have to recreate
-we'll have to do is recreate the swap chain itself.
-The image views need to be
+the swap chain itself.
+The image views need to be recreated because they are based
-recreated because they are based directly on the swap chain images.
-Finally, the
+directly on the swap chain images.
+Finally, the framebuffers directly depend on the
-framebuffers directly depend on the swap chain images.
+swap chain images.

 To make sure that the old versions of these objects are cleaned up before
 recreating them, we should move some of the cleanup code to a separate function